texas-justice-initiative/website/README.md

-# OMG WHY - Texas Justice Initiative: Website Theme
+# Texas Justice Initiative: Website Theme

 To learn more about TJI, visit our website at www.texasjusticeinitiative.org